A balanced bowl of goodness perfect for any time of day. Mostly greens with some healthy whole grains and softly scrambled eggs alongside.

 - salt and pepper

-- Heat 1 tsp olive oil in a small skillet over medium-high heat.
+- Heat 1 teaspoon olive oil in a small skillet over medium-high heat.

 - Add the onion and sauté for 2-3 minutes, until just translucent